Mindgreppers/lifemaker_web/content/_index.md

 Lifemaker families realise the need for change - both within and without.
 To realise our true potential as Humanity, we need [a systematic process and approach](/post/approach).
 The model has to be objective, sensible, integral and holistic.
 And it has to cover all aspects of Life and Living - from material to consciousness.
 This model must be understandable and happily acceptable to anyone and everyone.
 Family is the unit of society.
 Hence our approach is family based, where enlightened, resolved, happy and prosperous families come together to form an undivided Human society. **We wish to see Humanity reach the final stage of evolution where social consciousness is fully evolved and can be witnessed in a Value based Living Order.** And the time for that to happen is now, or else it may be too late for us on Earth.
 To establish a proven working blueprint that can scale to all Earth, Lifemaker team is doing a pilot from Dharamsala, Himachal Pradesh, India.

-Every human is seeking happiness, mostly externally.
-Happiness can only be found when we are in sync with own true nature, and our relationships are healthy.
+> Every human is seeking happiness, mostly externally.
+Happiness can only be found when we are in sync with own true nature, and it reflects in fulfilment of our relationships.
 The individuals are like small streams, which may or may not be able to make to the ocean alone.
 But together, we can form a large river, which surely will reach the ocean of Consciousness; and there will be mutual wellbeing and happiness all along the way.

 {{< youtube d_nsFjSuMUU >}}